ErjanGavalji/dupe-finder/Readme.md

 ## (Current) Idea

-I will not try to reconstruct the file system for the time being.

-I will have a list of all the directories (identified by a path).
-Each directory will have a list of files.
-Right now, this is for image files only, but I'd rather read any file, as that might lead to the deletion of a non-image file that exists in one folder, but doesn't exist in another, simply because all the image files were the same.
-Of course, it would be good to specify ignored filename patterns (thumbs.db, .DS_Store, etc)
+The tool will:

+- Build a list of all directories (identified by path)
+- For each directory, catalog all files
+- Each file has a list of duplicates
+- Each directory has a list of duplicates above a certain percentage of duplication (specified through the command line)

+**Scope:** While the primary focus is image files, the tool should process all files.
+This helps identify directories that are complete duplicates—if all images match, a non-image file present in only one location can be flagged for review.

+**Ignore patterns:** Support for excluding system files (thumbs.db, .DS_Store, etc.) will be included.